TheTrustedAdvisor/pbip-demo-agentic/README.md

 > 💡 **Note:** I got best results using `CLaude Sonnet 4` model
 6. Review the generated development spec, then prompt Copilot to proceed with implementing the semantic model.

+See the branch [ai-development](https://github.com/RuiRomano/pbip-demo-agentic/tree/ai-development) for an example of what was built by Github Copilot.